 According to a loyal customer, Iyar is “energetic, sincere and charming, and he doesn’t quit.”

-Venture capital funding worth $25 million in 1999 helped to expand what is now the world’s most-used web-conferencing brand.
+Venture capital funding worth $25 million in 1999 helped to expand what is now one of the world’s most-used web-conferencing brands.
 When WebEx was bought by Cisco Systems in 2007, the cost was $3.2 billion.

 One of the two pioneers behind WebEx is a savvy salesman and high-tech entrepreneur from India named Subrah S. Iyar.

 Iyar is descended from Tamil immigrants who had migrated to Mumbai.
 After graduating from the Indian Institute of Technology-Mumbai, he moved to the United States and worked at Intel, Apple Inc., Quarterdeck and Teleos Research.

 In the 1990s, he was befriended by Stanford-trained system engineer Min Zhu, who needed help developing and selling his web-conferencing tool.
 In 1996, they launched WebEx Communications.

 Low bandwidth presented a significant obstacle at first, and WebEx struggled to even turn a profit.
 After the shift to broadband, the company took off and became a serious competitor in the industry.